Medication Search: Gilenya

 It is important that this medication be taken exactly as prescribed by your doctor.
 If you miss a dose, take the next dose as planned.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 If this medication is stopped for more than 2 weeks, contact your doctor.
-It will be necessary to be monitored for heart and blood pressure effects again when you re-start the medication.
+You will need to be monitored for heart and blood pressure effects again when you restart the medication.